EnvisionIot/developer_bootcamp/Developer_Bootcamp_EN/5_Application_Development/Python_tutorial/creating_web_project.md

    ![start_app](media/start_app.png)

 4. Open a browser and enter `http://127.0.0.1:5000` in the address field to view the application.
-See the following example.

    ![application](media/application-0.png)

-As shown in the above figure, no data is displayed.
+Currently, no data is displayed in the application page.

-In the next step, we will try calling EnOS APIs for the following.
+In the next step, you will try to call EnOS APIs to perform the following tasks:

 - Get the battery asset list
 - Get battery asset information